 In Genesis one the plants and animals are referred to using very broad categories.
 Plants are grouped into small plants and trees.
 Animals are grouped into livestock (domestic animals), wild beasts, and creeping things (mice, lizards, spiders).
 No species except man is given its proper Hebrew name.
 In addition, the sun and moon are referred to as “the greater light” and “the lesser light”; names not used anywhere else in the Old Testament.
 Although there is a Hebrew word for sky, this passage uses the poetic term expanse.
 In summary, the language used to describe God's creation was not technical in nature, even by Hebrew standards.

 Verses 1 and 2 of Genesis one contain no wayyiqtol verbs.
-The verbs in verses 1 and 2 (God “created” and earth “was”) are in the perfect tense.
+They contain the perfect tense verbs “created” and “was” as well as the participle “was hovering.”
 The normal use of verses such as these, preceding the narrative and in the perfect tense, is to describe background information or events occurring prior to the narrative.
-It was pointed out in reference that the verb position in these verses is not typical.
-Usually the verb in Hebrew is the first word of the sentence.
+It was also pointed out in reference that the verb position in these two verses is not typical.
+In a Hebrew narrative the verb is usually the first word of the sentence.
+In verses 1 and 2 the verb is in the second position.
 The author contends that placing the verb in the second position is a way of specifying an already completed action.
-Some have treated verse 1 as a summarry of the following narrative.
-This is a very uncommon usage and is difficult to square with the commonly held doctrine that God created everything out of nothing.
+Thus, there is considerable evidence that the events of verses 1 and 2 occur prior to the first creation day in verse 3.
+Some have treated verse 1 as a summary of the following narrative.
+However, the grammar does not appear to support this and it is difficult to square this position with the commonly held doctrine that God created everything out of nothing (the earth was already existing in verse 2).

 The first word of verse one, bereshith (in beginning), is the Hebrew title for this book.
 The Hebrew word reshith for beginning is broader than its English equivalent.
 Now that most scientists accept the “Big Bang” theory for the origin of the universe, it is common to associate this with the beginning described in Genesis.
 However, this is probably not what the author of Genesis had in mind.
 The Hebrew word for beginning usually refers to an initial period of time rather than a specific point in time.
 For example, it was used for the initial period of Job's life prior to the great catastrophes he experienced later in life.
 It was also used for the initial period of a king's reign prior to the official starting date (usually the beginning of the following year).